 Be mindful of environmental factors, like humidity, which can influence both chaff and smoke management.

-Factors Influencing Coffee Roasting Airflow Management
+Factors Influencing Airflow Management

 When you manage coffee roasting airflow, several factors come into play that can impact your results.